 Care should be taken when choosing the cycle time.
 A long cycle time means that $T{\rm MIN}$ is updated less often.
-If your system has very fast temperature transients, the dynamic $T{\rm MIN}$ control loop is always lagging.
+If your system has very fast temperature transients, the dynamic $T{\rm MIN}$ control loop will always be lagging.
 If a cycle time is chosen that is too fast, the full benefit of changing $T{\rm MIN}$ might not be realized and needs to change again on the next cycle; in effect, it is overshooting.
 It is necessary to carry out some calibration to identify the most suitable response time.

-Figure 70 shows the steps taken during the short cycle.
+Figure 65 shows the steps taken during the short cycle.

-Figure 70.
+Figure 65.
 Short Cycle Steps

-Figure 71 shows the steps taken during the long cycle.
+Figure 66 shows the steps taken during the long cycle.

-Figure 71.
+Figure 66.
 Long Cycle Steps

-The following examples illustrate some of the circumstances that might cause T{MIN} to increase, decrease, or stay the same.
+The following examples illustrate some of the circumstances that might cause $T{\text{MIN}}$ to increase, decrease, or stay the same.

-Example 1: Normal Operation-No T{MIN} Adjustment
+Example: Normal Operation-No TMIN Adjustment

-- If measured temperature never exceeds the programmed operating point minus the hysteresis temperature, then T{MIN} is not adjusted; that is, it remains at its current setting. - If measured temperature never drops below the low temperature limit, then T{MIN} is not adjusted.
+- 1. If measured temperature never exceeds the programmed operating point minus the hysteresis temperature, then TMIN is not adjusted, that is, it remains at its current setting. - 2.
+If measured temperature never drops below the low temperature limit, then $T{MIN}$ is not adjusted.

-Figure 72.
+Figure 67.
 Temperature Between Operating Point and Low Temperature Limit

-Because neither the operating point minus the hysteresis temperature nor the low temperature limit has been exceeded, the $T{\rm MIN}$ value is not adjusted, and the fan runs at a speed determined by the fixed $T{\rm MIN}$ and $T{\rm RANGE}$ values defined in the automatic fan speed control mode.
+Because neither the operating point minus the hysteresis temperature nor the low temperature limit has been exceeded, the $T{\text{MIN}}$ value is not adjusted, and the fan runs at a speed determined by the fixed $T{\text{MIN}}$ and $T{\text{RANGE}}$ values defined in the automatic fan speed control mode.

-Example 2: Operating Point Exceeded-T{MIN} Reduced
+Example: Operating Point Exceeded-TMIN Reduced